How to Cut Leather

 You’ll want to make lots of small passes if the leather is especially thick.
 Keep the ruler stationary at all times and make sure you’re keeping the knife’s edge up against the ruler.
 It normally takes between 2-4 passes to totally cut through complete.

 Readmore: What Is Split Leather?

-While leather cutting is generally straightforward once you follow the basic steps outlined above, there are a few things to keep in mind to ensure that your leather cutting project runs smoothly.
+While leather cut is generally straightforward once you follow the basic steps outlined above, there are a few things to keep in mind to ensure that your leather cutting project runs smoothly.

-Here are a few important tips for learning how to cut leather:
+Here are a few important tips for learning how to cut leather straight:

 Keep your blade perpendicular to the leather.
 If you don’t do this, your cuts will appear to be straight but you will find out that they’re not completely straight once you get to the process of burnishing.
 To ensure that your edges line up perfectly and to limit the amount of sanding needed while burnishing, always keep your blade perpendicular.
 If you have trouble doing this, try not to overextend your arm while cutting because this will cause your hand to start rolling.

 Keep your knives sharp.
 Sharp knives create clean, smooth cuts, causing much fewer mistakes.
 Before or after each time you work with leather, whether you’re just learning how to cut leather or are a seasoned leatherworker, make it a habit to sharpen your knives.